marios155/ethernaut/client/src/gamedata/en/descriptions/levels/coinflip_complete.md

 Well done!
 You've mastered the basics about using a smart contract to attack another smart contract!
-Your flag is `AttacksCanBeEasy`.
+Your flag is `TheRandomnessIsALie`.

 Generating random numbers in solidity can be tricky.
 There currently isn't a native way to generate them, and everything you use in smart contracts is publicly visible, including the local variables and state variables marked as private.
 Miners also have control over things like blockhashes, timestamps, and whether to include certain transactions - which allows them to bias these values in their favor.